-Students are allowed to be outside the building on the Onondaga Blvd. side (between the building and the driveway - not out in the parking lot) during days of favorable weather for lunches.
+Students are allowed to be outside the building on the Onondaga Blvd. side (between the building and the driveway - not out in the parking lot) or the courtyard during days of favorable weather for lunches.
 All other outside areas of the campus are off-limits during school hours.
-It is requested that the outside noise level not be a distraction or disturbance to the classrooms adjacent to the area.
+The outside noise level must not be a distraction or disturbance to the classrooms adjacent to the area.